NiranEC77/multicast-test-pods/README.md

 # Exec into receiver pod
 kubectl exec -it multicast-receiver -- /bin/bash

-# Start listening for multicast messages
+# Start listening for multicast messages (with timestamps)
-socat UDP4-RECVFROM:45688,ip-add-membership=224.0.1.105:0.0.0.0,fork -

-# Or use the built-in script with timestamps
 /opt/multicast/listen-jboss.sh

+# Or use raw listener
+/opt/multicast/listen-raw.sh
 ```

 ### 3. Send from Transmitter (Terminal 2)